 However, and in contrast to the sense of permission to act, most participants felt that the training did not provide them with a clear and detailed view of how to act.
-This was attributed to the organization, which still has no clear plan, supporting mechanisms or a designated person or unit to turn to in such cases, rather than to the training itself.
-“I sort of … in the end … I didn’t understand what happens with this mistreatment after it is revealed and exposed.
-Like, how does the organization deal with perpetrators, how will the office take care of the problem … because it wasn’t outlined in training and it was missing” (P.A).
+Rather than to the training itself, this was attributed to the organization, which still has no clear plan, supporting mechanisms, or a designated person or unit to turn to in such cases: I sort of … in the end … I didn’t understand what happens with this mistreatment after it is revealed and exposed.
+Like, how does the organization deal with perpetrators, how will the office take care of the problem … because it wasn’t outlined in training and it was missing (P.A.).

 Interestingly, the participants did not view the training or the organization less favorably for this lack of clarity regarding ways of acting.
-They attributed it to the pioneering nature of the training and saw it as part of a process to which the organization is committed an in which the training was just the first step.
-In this, they demonstrated a lifelong learning mindset: “it is still unclear what the organization will do, because it is all so new, and the organization still doesn’t know how to deal with it.
-But they are working on it, and I am sure it will come in the future (O.B): “I think that even if there is still not a structured way to do it, because this is in its infancy, and they do not yet know exactly how to do it, it is on the agenda and on its way” (T.C.); “it still didn’t happen, but it will in the future … I think that people will see that it is for real, that the organization takes care of such cases, and something is done, if one hears such a thing, they know the process” (M.L.).
+They attributed it to the pioneering nature of the training and saw it as part of a process to which the organization is committed and in which the training is just the first step.
+In this, they demonstrated a lifelong learning mindset: It is still unclear what the organization will do, because it is all so new, and the organization still doesn’t know how to deal with it.
+But they are working on it, and I am sure it will come in the future (O.B.); I think that even if there is still not a structured way to do it, because this is in its infancy, and they do not yet know exactly how to do it, it is on the agenda and on its way (T.C.); It still didn’t happen, but it will in the future … I think that people will see that it is for real, that the organization takes care of such cases, and something is done, if one hears such a thing, they know the process (M.L.).

+Paying It Forward

-Paying forward: While ways of acting were not entirely clear, many participants described “paying forward” the general knowledge and understanding gained in training to help and support others who experience mistreatment, to encourage them to act and make a positive change: “…I feel that now that I know [of mistreatment], I can help others, relatives and friends and family, and it creates ripples of impact” (D.B.); “my sister-in-law, she has been under severe abuse from her boss.
-I told her that she is experiencing mistreatment and that she should not tolerate it, and advised her how to act” …..
-Before the training, I didn’t know what to advice here because I knew nothing about it.”
-(K.K.); “ I tell family and friends.
-It creates ripples of effect, and they become stronger ….they understand that such things should not happen, and that they may face this [mistreatment] too sometimes, and that they should do something now.”(M.L.)
+Although ways of acting were not entirely clear, many participants described “paying forward” the general knowledge and understanding gained in training to help and support others who experience mistreatment, to encourage them to act and make a positive change: I feel that now that I know [about mistreatment], I can help others, relatives and friends and family, and it creates ripples of impact (D.B.); My sister-in-law, she has been under severe abuse from her boss.
+I told her that she is experiencing mistreatment and that she should not tolerate it, and advised her how to act … Before the training, I didn’t know what to advise here because I knew nothing about it (K.K.); I tell family and friends.
+It creates ripples of effect, and they become stronger … they understand that such things should not happen, and that they may face this [mistreatment] too sometimes, and that they should do something now (M.L.).

-Learning to be:
+Learning To Be

-Learning to be is defined as learning that aims to develop one’s personality and act with growing autonomy, judgment and personal responsibility (Delros, 1998).
-It emphasizes personal development (Alt & Reichel, 2018) with a broad social-emotional focus. in skills such as self-awareness, coping, self-esteem and confidence (Ghorbani, Jafari & Sharifian, 2018)..
+Learning to be is defined as learning that aims to develop one’s personality and act with growing autonomy, judgment, and personal responsibility [22].
+It emphasizes personal development [28], with a broad social-emotional focus on skills such as self-awareness, coping, self-esteem, and confidence [25].

-While expectations for personal development within the training were limited, many participants described the training as addressing personal skills related to coping with mistreatment in the post-training interviews.
-This element was perceived as unique and highly valued, both in mistreatment and more generally.
-Central themes that emerged related to training gains in this learning to be realm included: awareness of the role of personal skills, self-awareness, personal development.
+While expectations for personal development within the training were limited, in the post-training interviews many participants described the training as addressing personal skills related to coping with mistreatment.
+This element was perceived as unique and highly valued, both in terms of mistreatment and more generally.
+Central themes that emerged in relation to the learning to be pillar included awareness of the role of personal skills, self-awareness, and personal development.